inrialearninglab/ai4t/docs/2.5-teachers-usages/tools/all-sydologie.en.md

 ---
 title: Sydologie
-description: Generate and Enhance the Creation of Educational Activities
+description: Generate and enhance the creation of educational activities
 ---

 ## Description[^1]